marian-stanciulica/Foodybite/README.md

 #### Store User Preferences

-I chose to create a local representation of the user preferences locally to hide the `Codable` dependency from the domain model and hide all the complexity that can come with it.
+I decided to create a local representation of the user preferences locally to hide the `Codable` dependency from the domain model and hide all the complexity that can come with it.
 It's the same reasoning as for the `CoreData` local store above (hiding implementation details because clients don't care how the data is actually stored).
 This gives me the flexibility to change the actual implementation to better fit the new requirements (maybe moving user preferences in a `CoreData` store or choosing other way of persisting data).

 ### Location

 The following diagram presents the `Location` module and how it interacts with `CoreLocation`.

-In this module, I chose to switch from the classic delegation pattern of getting the current location to the `async/await` approach using a continuation (You can find more details about it here: [From delegation to async/await](#from-delegation-to-asyncawait)).
+In this module, I decided to switch from the classic delegation pattern of getting the current location to the `async/await` approach using a continuation (You can find more details about it here: [From delegation to async/await](#from-delegation-to-asyncawait)).

-Another interesting topic related to this module is how I was able to use TDD to get the current location using `CLLocationManager` and `CLLocationManagerDelegate`.
+Another interesting topic related to this module is getting the current location using `CLLocationManager` and `CLLocationManagerDelegate` while doing `TDD`.
 (More details here: [Get current location using TDD](#get-current-location-using-tdd))

 ![Location](./Diagrams/Location.svg)